• Skip to primary navigation

 You can if you wish, but there's no need to peel zucchini before grating it.
 I leave the skin on when grating zucchini for zucchini bread and zucchini bread muffins.

-The easiest way to grate zucchini when baking zucchini bread is to use a box grater.
+Just like grating carrots for carrot cake, the easiest way to grate zucchini when baking zucchini bread is to use a box grater.
 You can also use a food processor, though this will release more of the zucchini's liquid, which will slightly impact how moist the bread is.
 The food processor can also be a pain to wash, so for this simple grating job I much prefer to use a box grater.

-Zucchini bread can be stored in an airtight container at room temperature for up to 5 days.
-It also freezes well stored in an airtight container for up to 3 months.
+Zucchini bread can be stored in a sealed (but not airtight) container at room temperature for up to 5 days.
+I love to store it in a bread box.
 Do not refrigerate zucchini bread, as this will cause the bread to dry out more quickly.
-All of these storage recommendations apply when making zucchini bread muffins as well.

-• Homemade Banana Bread
+The Easiest Homemade Banana Bread

-• Cranberry Walnut Bread
+Cranberry Walnut Bread

 • Chocolate Buttermilk Biscuits